 Compare Gastric Sleeve vs Gastric Bypass surgery and learn about expected weight loss, side effects, and cost to decide which surgical procedure is best for you.
 Deciding between gastric sleeve vs gastric bypass is an important decision and comparing the difference can help you make the final decision.

-The primary eligibility for both gastric sleeve and gastric bypass surgery in Mexico is that your BMI should be 40 or above, or at least 35 if you have a weight-related medical condition.
+The primary eligibility for both gastric sleeve and gastric bypass surgery is that your body mass index (BMI) should be 40 or above, or at least 35 if you have a weight-related medical condition.
 But there are differences as well.

 Gastric Sleeve Eligibility